 - your spouse’s ability to meet her/his needs while paying you spousal support;

-- your and your spouse’s contributions regarding obtaining and preserving the marital property; and contributions to increasing or decreasing the value of the marital property; and
+- your and your spouse’s contributions regarding getting and preserving the marital property and contributions to increasing or decreasing the value of the marital property; and

-- your contribution as a homemaker or other contributions that you made, which allowed your spouse to further his/her career or business.1
+- your contribution as a homemaker or in any other way that helped to advance your spouse’s career or business.1

 If the judge is unsure whether to give you permanent or temporary alimony, the judge will award you permanent alimony, leaving the order open for changes in the future.2